7 Underrated Places in Spain Without the Crowds

 Photo by Florian Augustin/Shutterstock

 While lounge-worthy stretches of beach characterize Spain’s south, Picos de Europa National Park is a prime example of the green, dramatic landscapes that dominate the north.
-The 250-square-mile national park was the first established by the Spanish government in 1918 and includes alpine peaks, meadows, and lakes that feel similar to landscapes of the Pacific Northwest.
-Explore the jagged edges of the Cantabrian Mountains along the 7.5-mile long Ruta del Cares, or look for local wildlife like the roe deer and Egyptian vultures.
+The 250-square-mile national park was the first park established by the Spanish government (in 1918) and includes alpine peaks, meadows, and lakes that feel similar to landscapes of the Pacific Northwest.
+Explore the jagged edges of the Cantabrian Mountains along the 7.5-mile long Ruta del Cares, or look for local wildlife like roe deer and Egyptian vultures.

-Trees covered in white cherry blossoms in the foreground, hilly terrain in the background
+Trees full of white cherry blossoms in foreground, with hilly terrain in background

 In the springtime, Valle del Jerte hosts festivities to celebrate cherry blossoms.